basa-casa/admin-scms/exampleSite/content/admin/_index.md

   - adminHelp
 # CMS.md files beneath this one inherit these options
 cascade:
-  cms: https://unpkg.com/@sveltia/cms/dist/sveltia-cms.js # The JS CMS that reads Netlify CMS-descendant config.yml files.
-Decap requires adding local backend configuration in config.backend below. https://unpkg.com/decap-cms@^3.0.0/dist/decap-cms.js #
+  cms: https://unpkg.com/@sveltia/cms/dist/sveltia-cms.js # The JS CMS that reads Netlify CMS-descendant config.yml files, currently best with Sveltia CMS.
+RIP StaticJSCMS and NetlifyCMS...
+Decap works but is behind Sveltia in UI, velocity, and ease-of use.
+Decap also requires adding local backend configuration in config.backend below, and running a proxy server from the git repo you want to edit. https://unpkg.com/decap-cms@^3.0.0/dist/decap-cms.js #
   outputs:
     # The CMS page
     - HTML